We accept technical photography article submissions and photography guest blogs for the Northlight Images web site.

 - Your own name: Authors must be prepared to publish in their own name - we will not accept aliases or web pseudonyms.

-- Comments: Articles can also be linked into the Northlight Photography Stuff blog, where readers can comment on articles - authors should indicate whether they are happy to answer comments in the article text.
+- Comments: A Disqus comments section can be appended to any article.
+Articles can also be linked into the Northlight Photography Stuff blog, where readers can comment on articles - authors should indicate whether they are happy to answer comments in the article text.

 - Editing: If we don't agree with what you say, then expect some vigorous comments during the editing process ;-)